kurtkanaskie/pingstatus-v1-x/README.md

 ```
 ## Git Setup

-**NOTE:** This API proxy repository does not support a "feature" branch with replacement of proxy mame and basepath.
+**NOTE:** This API proxy repository does not support a "feature" branch with replacement of proxy name and basepath.

 ### Intitially Create Branches based on SDLC (dev --> test --> prod)
 Git suggests: